canonical/object-storage-integrator/s3/README.md

 ## Description

 This is an operator charm providing an integrator for connecting to S3.
+Charmed applications that need an access to S3 cloud can integrate with this charm and then consume the S3 bucket, S3 connection parameters and credentials shared by the charm over the Juju relation.

 > [!WARNING]
-> This project is the Juju secrets based S3-integrator charm on track `2/`.
+> This project is the Juju secrets based S3 Integrator charm on track `2/`.
 >
 > The former action-based `s3-integrator` (on track `1/`) lives in https://github.com/canonical/s3-integrator.